daemonblade/eclipse-maven-repo/README.md

 ## Releases

 1. Commit and tag for release to match java/eclipse PORTVERSION
-1. Add Eclipse sources to the release
+1. Add Eclipse source tarballs to the release